coinos/bps/README.md

       exit 8
     fi

-To enable it, copy the script to `.lightning/bitcoin-cli` and edit `.lightning/config` to add the `bitcoin-cli` option:
+Copy the script to `.lightning/bitcoin-cli` and edit `.lightning/config` to add the `bitcoin-cli` option:

     bitcoin-cli=/root/.lightning/bitcoin-cli

 Note: You'll need to have `curl` available.
-Unfortunately the official c-lightning docker image doesn't include it but it's easy enough to add.
+The official c-lightning docker image doesn't include it but it's easy enough to add.
 Just make a new `Dockerfile`:

     FROM elementsproject/lightningd:v22.11.1
     RUN apt update